atinux/node-ftps/README.md

   escape: true, // optional, used for escaping shell characters (space, $, etc.), default: true
   retries: 2, // Optional, defaults to 1 (1 = no retries, 0 = unlimited retries)
   timeout: 10,
+  requiresPassword: true, // Optional, defaults to true
-  requiresPassword: true // Optional, defaults to true });
+  autoConfirm: true // Optional, is used to auto confirm ssl questions on sftp or fish protocols, defaults to false });
 // Do some amazing things
 ftps.cd('some_directory').addFile(__dirname + '/test.txt').exec(console.log);